Literacy Initiatives

 Read for the Record

-Jumpstart’s 19th Annual Read for the Record Day was October 24, 2024.
+Jumpstart’s 20th Annual Read for the Record Day will be celebrated on Thursday, February 26th, 2026

 Interested in Volunteering?